ILFforever/IC-3-Cardiac-Care-Companion/README.md

 ## Usage

 Used in conjunction with the uECG Wireless ECG and Heart rate sensor.
+For accurate ECG detection.
 ![alt text](https://cdn.hackaday.io/images/resize/1400x500/1780591562187664851.jpg)

 ## Contributing